SPI

 SPI Model Settings

-There are five types of modes with various options for the SPI modelling:
+There are six types of modes with various options for the SPI modelling:

 • the ablation mode, which determines the model used for the evolution of the shard radii